 13. Ring-tailed lemurs are the most familiar and well-studied of all the lemurs.
 They have a vivid black-and-white striped tail and powerful scent glands.
 Tamarind trees, which produce fruit and leaves at alternating times of the year, are a keystone food resource and can account for up to 50 percent of their diet.

 14. Lemurs are some of the world’s most threatened mammals, and many species are critically endangered, such as the silky sifaka lemur—called the “angel of the forest” due to its white fur.
 The primary threat to lemurs is habitat loss, as forests are cleared by slash and burn agriculture and illegal logging.
-More than 80% of lemur habitat in Madagascar has been lost since humans first arrived 2,000 years ago.
+More than 80 percent of lemur habitat in Madagascar has been lost since humans first arrived 2,000 years ago.